Learning at Whyteleafe School

 Our curriculum is balanced and broad and based on our School Vision.
 It consists of activities designed and encouraged in the school to develop the intellectual, personal, social and physical activities in the children.

-Using the inside and outside learning environment, our children experience high qulaity learning experiences across our wide curriculum.
+Using the inside and outside learning environment, our children experience high quality learning experiences across our wide curriculum.
 Our planning is inclusive and differentiated to meet all pupils’ talents, skills and abilities.
+Children have opportunities to be environmentally aware through our exciting outdoor learning curriculum (including Forest School, bee keeping, chickens, wild garden, pond, outdoor classroom).

 Our curriculum is underpinned by our Whyteleafe Wheel of Learning which promotes effective learning behaviours in all areas of the curriculum.
 Our weekly celebration assembly highlights those children who have been displaying these during that week.

-Each class teacher is able to teach a broad curriculum including the core subjects.
 Each subject is led and championed by a member of staff who are able to advise, work alongside and inspire colleagues within the school.
-Specialist help and advice is also available from supporting consultants and by working closely with teachers in other GLF schools.

-We employ a number of teaching assistants who are deployed to help and support the learning of the children across the school.
+We employ a number of learning support assistants who are deployed to help and support the learning of the children across the school.